reneoelke/Php54to55/README.md

 # Requirements

-- PHP >= 5.5.0
+- PHP >= 5.3

-(Requires at least PHP 5.3.2 but will not properly test `trait` names until PHP 5.4.0 or later.)

-(It is suggested that you test compatibility with PHP 5.5 or newer in order to use the most up-to-date PHP parser/ tokenizer.)
+It is strongly recommended to use the latest (stable) PHP version as the tokenizer can not handle future keywords like `trait` or `callable`.

 # Features